 Each dictionary has a suite of four displays:

-Each display contains a link to a:
+Each display contains a link to report errors which are noticed.

 With the Basic Display, the user looks for one word per search, and only information about that one word is displayed.
 The Mobile Friendly Display is quite similar, but has a more compact display form that may be better for smaller computer display screens, such as those on mobile phones and tablets.